 Tool to Make Trellis Charts Online for Free

-Trellis charts, also known as multiple minicharts, are a powerful data visualization technique that allows for the comparison of multiple subsets of data within a single visualization.
+Trellis charts are a powerful data visualization technique that allows for the comparison of multiple subsets of data within a single visualization.
+Trellis charts are also known as small multiples, lattice charts, or panel charts, and they are widely used in modern analytics for clear multi-dimensional comparison.
 This technique is particularly useful when dealing with large or complex data sets, as it helps to break down the data into smaller, more manageable chunks.

 The purpose of Trellis charts is to divide data into multiple small charts or "trellises", each of which represents a specific subcategory of the data.
 Each trellis can then be further divided into smaller subplots using traditional charting methods, which display different aspects of the data in a clear and intuitive format.